Menu

 • Monitored treatment with recovery guidance

-Patients often describe conscious sedation as feeling drowsy, calm, and less aware of the stress around the procedure.
-Some people remember parts of the visit, while others remember very little.
-The attached sedation file notes that common feelings can include relaxation, heaviness, slower reflexes, and reduced anxiety once the medication takes effect.
+Patients often describe conscious sedation as feeling calm, relaxed, and sleepy.
+You may feel less aware of the stress around the procedure.
+Some patients remember parts of the visit, while others remember very little afterward.
+Once the sedation starts working, you may feel drowsy, heavy, and less anxious.

 • Relaxed and sleepy feeling